korningf/arch-ops/desk-ops.md

 ```

-* Install WSL and HyperV
+##  1. WSL ([!] mandatory)

+Before we go on to installing other PcDev and DevEng we instal WSL.

+WSL (windows Subsystem for Linux) run a native linux VM on HyperV.

-Our Docker containers run native windows and WSL containers.
+Our Docker containers run native windows and require WSL containers.

-They require WSL (windows Subsystem for Linux) and HyperV.
+This is long litany of manual steps (we should provision devpc vms).

+* Install WSL vms and container services

 ```shell
     choco install wsl_dsp_enable_wsl -y